konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

   - `backgroundImage` - Reference to column background Image component
   - `diatonicColor` - Background color for diatonic chords (default: white)
   - `nonDiatonicColor` - Background color for non-diatonic chords (default: red)
+- **Internal State Management:**
+  - `canvasGroup` - CanvasGroup component for alpha control (auto-created if missing)
+  - `originalBackgroundColor` - Stores original background color for tinting
+  - Cached child visual lists (Images and TMP_Text) with original colors
+  - Automatic discovery of child visuals (no manual Inspector assignment needed)
 - Note ordering: Highest to lowest (top to bottom for display)

+### MelodyPianoRoll Component

+The `MelodyPianoRoll` script (`Assets/Scripts/UI/MelodyPianoRoll.cs`) provides an interactive monophonic melody editor with onset grid model:

+- **Onset Grid Model:**
+  - `midiAtStep[]` array stores onsets: `midiAtStep[t]` = MIDI note that starts at step t, or null (gap)
+  - Durations are inferred from spacing between onsets (not stored explicitly)
+  - Adjacent onsets create repeated short notes (repeated attacks)
+  - Gaps extend the previous note's duration

+- `RenderFromEvents()` - Renders the piano roll from a list of timeline melody events
+  - Converts `Timeline.MelodyEvent` (tick-based) to onset grid
+  - Only marks onset steps in `midiAtStep[]` (not full duration)
+  - Creates pitch background rows procedurally based on pitch range
+  - Creates column instances for each timeline step
+  - Calls `RedrawFromEvents()` to show onset tiles
+  - Accepts `totalSteps` (must match VoicingViewer) and `TimelineSpec` for tick-to-step conversion

+- `HandleCellClick(int stepIndex, int midi)` - Handles user clicks on the piano roll grid
+  - Simple onset-only editing: only touches `midiAtStep[stepIndex]`
+  - No event scanning or tick conversion logic
+  - Logic:
+    - `existing == null` → place onset
+    - `existing == midi` → delete onset (toggle off)
+    - `existing != midi` → change onset pitch
+  - Rebuilds events and redraws after each click

+- `BuildEventsFromGrid()` - Converts onset grid to `Timeline.MelodyEvent` list
+  - Scans `midiAtStep[]` for all onsets
+  - For each onset i at step t_i:
+    - `startTick = t_i * ticksPerQuarter`
+    - `endTick = next onset's step, or totalSteps if last`
+    - `durationTicks = (endTick - startTick) * ticksPerQuarter`
+    - `midi = midiAtStep[t_i].Value`
+  - Repeated adjacent onsets create separate 1-step events
+  - Gaps contribute to the previous note's duration

+- `RedrawFromEvents(List<MelodyEvent> events)` - Visual rendering from events
+  - Shows only onset tiles (not full-duration bars)
+  - Each event draws a single tile at its start step
+  - Clears all columns first, then shows tiles for each event's onset
+  - Durations are not visualized (only used in engine & text export)

+- `SetHighlightedStep()` - Sets the highlighted step index (0-based, -1 to clear)
+  - Must match the step index used by VoicingViewer.SetHighlightedStep
+  - Updates all column highlight states

+- `Clear()` - Clears the piano roll display (removes all pitch rows and columns)
+  - Called automatically when no melody is present

+- `SyncFromVoicing()` - Synchronizes scroll position with VoicingViewer (optional feature)

+- **Pitch Background:** Procedurally generates horizontal rows for each MIDI pitch in range
+  - Rows are colored based on black/white key detection (C#, D#, F#, G#, A# are black keys)
+  - White key rows use `whiteKeyRowColor` (lighter)
+  - Black key rows use `blackKeyRowColor` (darker)

+- **Serialized Fields:**
+  - `lowestMidi` / `highestMidi` - MIDI range for display (default: 60-79, C4-G5)
+  - `pitchBackgroundContainer` - RectTransform for pitch background rows (should be stretched to fill viewport)
+  - `columnsContainer` - Transform for column GameObjects (Content with HorizontalLayoutGroup)
+  - `columnPrefab` - Prefab reference for MelodyPianoRollColumn instances
+  - `pianoRollScrollRect` / `voicingScrollRect` - ScrollRect references for scroll synchronization (optional)
+  - `normalBackgroundColor` - Background color for normal (non-highlighted) columns
+  - `highlightBackgroundColor` - Background color for highlighted (currently playing) columns
+  - `noteBarColor` - Color for note tiles (single color for all pitches)
+  - `whiteKeyRowColor` - Background color for white key pitch rows
+  - `blackKeyRowColor` - Background color for black key pitch rows
+  - `enableDebugLogs` - Enable debug logging for click handling and editing
+  - `logEventsOnChange` - Log MelodyEvents whenever the grid changes (for testing)

+### MelodyPianoRollColumn Component

+The `MelodyPianoRollColumn` script (`Assets/Scripts/UI/MelodyPianoRollColumn.cs`) represents a single time step (column) in the piano roll:

+- `Initialize()` - Initializes the column with pitch range and colors
+  - Sets step index, MIDI range, background colors, and note tile color
+  - Accepts parent `MelodyPianoRoll` reference for click callbacks
+  - Calculates initial background color based on timeline grouping
+- `SetNote(int? midi)` - Sets the note tile for this column (null = no note)
+  - Positions note tile vertically based on MIDI pitch
+  - Centers note tile within its pitch row
+  - Hides note tile if MIDI is null or out of range
+- `HideNote()` - Hides the note tile for this column
+  - Helper method that calls `SetNote(null)`
+- `SetHighlighted()` - Sets whether this column is highlighted (currently playing step)
+  - Updates background color to use highlight color when highlighted
+  - Uses timeline grouping colors when not highlighted
+- `OnPointerClick(PointerEventData eventData)` - Handles pointer clicks on this column
+  - Implements `IPointerClickHandler` interface
+  - Calculates which pitch row was clicked based on Y position
+  - Notifies parent `MelodyPianoRoll` via `HandleCellClick(stepIndex, midi)`
+  - Requires `backgroundImage.raycastTarget` to be enabled for click detection
+- **Timeline Grouping:** Columns alternate background colors in groups for easier reading
+  - `groupSize` - Number of steps in one visual group (e.g., 4 for 4-step banding)
+  - `groupAColor` - Background color for even-numbered groups (0, 2, 4, ...)
+  - `groupBColor` - Background color for odd-numbered groups (1, 3, 5, ...)
+  - Grouping colors are overridden by highlight color when column is highlighted
+- **Serialized Fields:**
+  - `backgroundImage` - Image component for column background (for highlighting and grouping, must have raycastTarget enabled)
+  - `noteBarRect` - RectTransform for the note tile (positioned vertically based on MIDI pitch)
+  - `noteBarImage` - Image component for the note tile
+  - `groupSize` - Number of steps in one visual group (default: 4)
+  - `groupAColor` - Background color for even-numbered groups
+  - `groupBColor` - Background color for odd-numbered groups

 ### VoicingViewer Component